 Hand-picking adults, eggs, and larvae is an effective means of reducing damage.
-It’s important to begin scouting for emergence of adults in April, and destroy any that you see.
+It’s important to begin scouting for the emergence of adults in April and destroy any that you see.
 As spring progresses, check the undersides of leaves for orange egg masses and destroy them as well.
 Remove young larvae from leaves as they develop.
 Wear a tight-fitting rubber glove if you want to avoid directly touching the eggs or larvae.
 Make this practice a regular routine throughout the summer months, as it is a very effective control tactic.

 Chemical Control of Lily Leaf Beetles

-Neem, an extract of the neem tree (Azadirachta indica), is the active ingredient in the organic insecticides Turplex, Azatin EC, Margosan-O, Align and Bio-Neem.
+Neem, an extract of the neem tree (Azadirachta indica), is the active ingredient in the organic insecticides Turplex, Azatin EC, Margosan-O, Align, and Bio-Neem.
 Neem is most effective on first-stage, very young LLB larvae, and should be applied every five to seven days after eggs begin to hatch.
 The systemic synthetic insecticide imidacloprid (Merit) also provides effective control when applied to the soil in early spring.
 Malathion is an effective chemical spray for adults and larvae.
 Follow the directions on all pesticide labels closely.